SaiManojK16/csi-final/README.md

 ### Using the AI Assistant 🤖

+#### Accessing AI Assistant

+1. **Via Tab**: Click the "AI Assistant" tab in the left question panel
+2. **Via Header Button**: Click the AI icon (✨) in the header bar
+3. **Inline Mode**: AI Assistant displays directly in the question panel when accessed via tab

 #### Getting Hints

-1. Click the floating AI button (🤖) in the bottom-right corner
-2. Go to the "Hints" tab
-3. Click "Get Hint" to receive guidance
+1. Open the AI Assistant (via tab or header button)
+2. Type your question or request a hint
-4. The AI will:
+3. The AI will:
    - Ask guiding questions
    - Point out what to think about
+   - Provide contextual hints based on your current FA
    - **NOT** give you the direct answer

 #### Analyzing Errors

 1. Run the test cases first
 2. Open the AI Assistant
-3. Go to the "Analysis" tab
-4. Click "Analyze Errors"
+3. Ask "Why did my tests fail?" or "Analyze my errors"
-5. The AI will:
+4. The AI will:
    - Identify conceptual errors
    - Explain patterns in failed tests
    - Suggest what principles to apply